Moment Variable ND Filters. A Hands-On Test And Review

 Rugged metal tins

-However, I found one of the tins difficult to open at first since the surface is very smooth.
+There’s no doubt that the filters are well protected during traveling when using these.
+However, I found one of the tins difficult to open initially since the surface is very smooth.

 20200406 141120 rotated

-The casing is foam lined and there’s also a cleaning cloth included.
+The casing is foam-lined, and there’s also a cleaning cloth included.

 The Verdict